Contents

 Is Gothenburg worth visiting?

 Absolutely, yes!
-Gothenburg is a fantastic city with a rich history, lots of things to do and is safe, clean and tidy.
+Gothenburg is a fantastic city with lots to do and is safe, clean, and tidy.
 Add Gothenburg to your list of places to go!

 Is Gothenburg a nice city?

-Yes, Gothenburg is a nice city.
-Itโs got a wonderful range of architecture, is clean, tidy, friendly and safe.
-Thereโs also an excellent public transport network to improve your visit.
+Yes, Gothenburg is a lovely city.
+It has a wide range of architecture, is clean, tidy, friendly, and safe.
+There’s also an excellent public transport network to improve your visit.
 There are also a ton of things to do in Gothenburg to keep you occupied, from visiting a range of museums to exploring the archipelago.

 Is Gothenburg expensive to visit?

-Gothenburg isnโt a budget-friendly city and is expensive to visit compared to the UK and London.
+Gothenburg isn’t a budget-friendly city and is more expensive to visit than the UK and London.
 Expect to pay a few pounds more for a pint!

 Do they speak English in Sweden?

-Although English isnโt their first language (itโs Swedish!), the Swedes speak excellent English.
-Communicating with Swedish people in English is seamless, and a language barrier is something you are unlikely to encounter.
+Although English isn’t their first language, the Swedes speak excellent English.
+Communicating with Swedish people in English is seamless, and language barriers are unlikely to arise.

-Swedish is the native language of Sweden, but in general, Swedish people speak excellent English.
-The Swedish are ranked as one of the highest performing countries on the English Proficiency Index!
+Swedish is the native language of Sweden, and Swedish people generally speak excellent English.
+Sweden is ranked among the highest-performing countries on the English Proficiency Index!

 To keep up with our travels, please subscribe to our mailing list.
 We won’t spam you; we’ll only contact you with exciting news and new stuff!
 Enter your email in the box below and hit subscribe!